-Recruiting teams from schools and colleges
+- Recruiting teams from schools and colleges

-Communicating with school/college team leaders
+- Communicating with school/college team leaders throughout

-Devising a challenge
+- Devising a challenge

-Organising and running Kickstart
+- Organising and running Kickstart

-Organising and running Tech days
+- Organising and running Tech days

-Organising and running the competition final
+- Organising and running the Competition final

-Health and Safety and safeguarding at events
+- Health and Safety and Safeguarding at events

-Gathering metrics throughout the competition cycle
+- Gathering metrics throughout the competition cycle

 The Competition Team is a group of volunteers who work together, and closely with other teams within SR, to define and deliver the competition programme.
 The team is lead by a committee that is responsible for fulfilling the aims of the team.

-Volunteers apply through the Competition Team Cmmittee to join the team.
+Volunteers apply through the Competition Team Committee to join the team.
 The committee will ensure the team has an appropriate balance of relevant skills.
 Volunteers will be encouraged to apply at the start of each competition cycle but can apply at any stage of the competition cycle.
 The committee should not unreasonably restrict membership of the team.

-The Committee is a group of 3-5 people who are ultimately responsible for ensuring that the competition programme is delivered to the standard expected by the Trustees, coherent with the values of Student Robotics.
+The Committee is a group of 3 people who are ultimately responsible for ensuring that the competition programme is delivered to the standard expected by the Trustees, coherent with the values of Student Robotics.
 The committee is accountable to the Trustees.

 The committee will focus on management of time, resources and volunteers within the team.
 Delivering a competition is a huge undertaking and can require a significant investment of time and effort from volunteers and this workload must be carefully managed.
 The committee will provide support and guidance to team members to allow them to be as effective as possible in delivering the competition.
 The Trustees will provide support, guidance and training as necessary to allow the committee to be as effective as possible in managing the team.